 If you don’t want to open the door to a debt collector then don’t – you’re not under any obligation to do so

-What to do if a bailiff comes to your door
+What to do if a bailiff visits you

 Bailiffs must have a court order – find out which court sent them and ask for details of the court order.
 If there is no court order then the bailiffs have no legal right to take anything.
 The only exception is if they are collecting on behalf of HMRC.